Lorp/samsa/src/help/panel-mvar.md

 The table and field represented by the tag may be revealed by hovering the pointer over the tag (e.g. hover over `xhgt` to reveal “OS/2.sxHeight”).

 Typically, only a subset of a font’s metrics have variations defined in MVAR, so it is normal to see only a small number of metrics in the panel.
+A variable font without an MVAR table is valid, and implies all metrics are constant throughout the designspace.

 ### Limitations